Blog

 Network architecture built for performance and control

 Predictable work loads offer predictable throughputs and inspection clean paths.
 The capacity of the per server stores of Melbicom to reach up to 200 Gbps can support high volumes in transaction systems, flows in medical imaging process, and replication without choking.
 You have got routing, segmentation and egress policy, you bring and we are offering the pipes that are stable, the routing that are stable doing this policy.
-Coupled with our 50 or more location CDN, our sensitive core systems are locatable in Singapore and includes content distribution at the edge.
+Coupled with our 55-plus-location CDN, our sensitive core systems are locatable in Singapore and includes content distribution at the edge.

 Cryptography where it matters